Manchester City 2-3 Liverpool: Sadio Mane scores twice as Reds edge title rivals to reach FA Cup final

 Six days on from the thrilling 2-2 draw at the Etihad Stadium in the Premier League, Jurgen Klopp's team appeared to be cruising into the final after scoring three unanswered goals during a one-sided first half as Sadio Mane scored twice after Ibrahima Konate's early header.

-But Manchester City rallied after the break, reducing the deficit almost immediately when Jack Grealish fired home from a Gabriel Jesus pass, with Bernardo Silva then setting up a tense finale when he slid home from close range in the last minute of normal time.
+Klopp later described Liverpool's first-half display as "one of the best" of his tenure but City rallied after the break, reducing the deficit almost immediately when Jack Grealish fired home from a Gabriel Jesus pass.
+Bernardo Silva then set up a tense finale when he slid home from close range in the 90th minute.

 Liverpool were indebted to Alisson for keeping City at bay before that, the goalkeeper twice denying Gabriel Jesus, while at the opposite end Zack Steffen, picked in place of Ederson, was badly at fault for Mane's first goal, when the 30-year-old charged him down, and his second, when his volley beat him at his near post.